The Records Committee

 The Records Committee’s main function is to apply uniform adjudication standards to claimed records of scarce and rare birds in East and West Sussex.
 On occasion the Committee is also involved in the adjudication of early and late migrants, species in unusual locations and exotics and escapes.

-The Committee consists of a minimum of six and a maximum of ten members with each record being assessed by six of those members, not normally including the Recorder or Assistant Recorder.
-The Recorder serves for five years and other members typically a similar period.
-A retiring member is not normally considered for re-election for at least three years following their retirement.
+The Committee consists of a minimum of six and a maximum of ten members with each record being assessed by six of those members.
+Members serve for a period of up to five years.
 Membership of the Committee and its members is ratified annually in April/May during SOS Council and Scientific Committee meetings.
 Membership of the Committee seeks to provide a reasonable geographical spread and with members having a detailed knowledge of both East and West Sussex.

 Current Members of the SOSRC